2deviant/cHash/README.md

     // declaration
     cHash products;

-    // initialization with 137 primary buckets
+    // initialization with 137 buckets (a.k.a. head hashlets)
     cHash_init(&products, 137);

     // set